Seahawks1013/242studentslabs/labs/lab8.md

 What is the ratio of sorted height to shuffled height?
 What is log₂(15) rounded down?

+Answer: The sorted Insertion height is 14.
+The shuffled insertion height =3.
+The ratio would be 4.67 (14/3).
+Insertion creates an unbalanced tree, due to each number being bigger than the previous one, creating a long line on the right.
+Compared to the shuffled tree, where it starts at the middle and creates a balanced tree.

 **[OBSERVE 2]**
 Copy the in-order output from the shuffled BST.
 What do you notice?
 Is this output affected by which insertion order was used?

+Answer: The order is 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15.
+I notice that it is in ascending order.
+This output is affected by in-order traversal, which visits left -> root -> right nodes.
+No matter how the tree was built, it will always return in ascending order.
+Output is not affected by the insertion order.

 ---